noaner/edurange-server/INSTRUCTORS.md

 we have created one instructor machine that you can use or you can make a copy and customize it for your class.
 You can start and stop different exercises from the Instructor machine.
 The AWS console gives you a way to start and stop the instructor machine and to kill any Amazon Instances (AMIs) that were created by the instructor machine.
-For each scenario, there a YAML file in the edurange directory that specifies the exercise.
-It includes the number of students and what their passwords are.
+For each scenario, there is a YAML file in the edurange directory that specifies the exercise.
+It includes the number of students and their temporary passwords.
 These can be changed in the YAML file subject to the resource limitations of the account.
 In general, students will each have their own EC2 instances to log into and work on the exercises (first they connect through an external IP address to a Gateway).
 The next section will lead you through starting an instructor machine and how to use it to create the scenarios.
 There are two modes for using EDURange.
 You may be using your own account or you may be using the EDURange group account.
 The use of those two modes will described separately.
+We are in the process of developing a new interface that should eliminate the need to use the AWS console and simplify the process.
+You will simply login to the instructor machine, which will always be running.

 ### Starting the instructor machine from the EDURange account